 5.3 Data minimization:

-Do not collect and use more data than is necessary for the specific purpose (no storage on stock).
-For example, it is not necessary to query names and employers to send newsletters.
+Do not collect and use more data than necessary for the specific purpose (no retention).
+Example: The request of name and employer for sending newsletters is not necessary.

-5.4 Memory limit: Delete personal data when it is no longer needed.
-For example, after the expiry of the statutory
+5.4 Storage limitation: Delete personal data when it is no longer required.
+For example, after expiry of the legal

 retention period after 10 years.